 Discover who lived in your house before you with address search

-Our handy address search, available across all British censuses from 1841 to 1911, is the perfect tool for discovering previous owners of your property.
+Our handy address search, available across all British censuses from 1841 to 1921, is the perfect tool for discovering previous owners of your property.
 It helps you to find out who was living at any particular address at the time each census was taken.
+Findmypast is the only family history website with this useful tool.
 What's more, our exclusive 1939 Register map search will reveal the property listing history of England and Wales at the outbreak of the Second World War.
+Conversely, if you're looking into the 1921 Census, our search features are even more advanced - not only can you search by address, but you can search by other members of the household, which is particularly useful if you're trying to fill in the blanks.

 Start a 14-day free trial